 There are smaller sensors in APS-C cameras, but they’re still very good.
 The sensors on these cameras are much larger than those on compacts or camcorders.

-When Buying a New DSLR for YouTube Vlogging, Here’s How to Save Money
+Things to Consider When Buying a DSLR Camera for YouTube Vlogging

 Lenses play a crucial role in the quality of DSLRs.